Communication Arts Undergraduate Program

 To qualify, students must have junior or senior status, a GPA of 3.0 or better, and be recommended by academic advisors.
 Student interns can register for two, three, four, or five externship credits.
 Credit varies depending upon the scope of the assignment and time commitment by the student.
 You may repeat the externship in the same company if your responsibilities are diverse and expanded.
 Students should plan about 150 hours as the minimum commitment for a three-credit externship.
 The department sets the credit allocation and there is a 12-credit limit to the number of externship credits allowed on the undergraduate level.

 Advertising and Public Relations Agency: The department provides a professional full-service agency environment in conjunction with advertising and public relations curriculum offerings.
-In Manhattan, the Agency Workshop and, on the Old Westbury campus, the Carleton Group serve this function for those majoring in advertising and public relations in the B.S. programs and those taking a specialization in this area in the B.F.A. program.
+In Manhattan, the Agency Workshop and, on the Long Island (Old Westbury) campus, the Carleton Group serve this function for those majoring in advertising and public relations in the B.S. programs and those taking a specialization in this area in the B.F.A. program.
 On the graduate level, students work in an agency environment in the production house class.

 The Department of Communication Arts maintains studios and laboratories for all production classes in web design and new media, television, digital filmmaking, radio and sound, and advertising/public relations.

 - Television: Both campuses have digital studio cameras with ultimate live compositing capabilities as well as state-of-the-art AVID and Final Cut Pro editing suites.
-In Old Westbury, a TV newsroom is equipped with AP wire service and web-based research services.
+On Long Island (Old Westbury), a TV newsroom is equipped with AP wire service and web-based research services.

 - Filmmaking: On both campuses, digital filmmaking laboratories include HD digital cameras, editing stations, and screening facilities.